Photo by Eric Graham

-He died last week and I am writing this post to honor his incredible contributions to the field of psychology.
+He passed away in June 2020, and I am writing this post to honor his incredible contributions to the field of psychology.

 Most of you have probably heard that you need 10,000 hours of practice to really master something—that is partially true.

 Ericsson’s research found that experts don’t just log more hours, they practice their skill differently than most other people.
 Whether they are trying to improve athletic performance, a musical skill, or their profession—they are constantly examining their personal areas of weakness looking for ways to improve.

 Yes, many experts are naturally talented—but talent is not enough.
 You need to continually practice and improve in order to reach mastery of any skill.

 In my current role, I help lead a large team, and my colleagues have developed a robust peer review and quality assurance process.
 One of the most common responses we get when people on our team resist feedback is, “but I have been doing this for decades.”

 We always wince when we hear this because it might just mean this person has really strong bad habits!
 Time is not necessarily an indicator of expertise, and the research confirms this.